Pre surgery wash

 - Your child's fingernails and toenails should be clean and free from nail polish.
-Nail polish may get in the way of the monitors that gently clip onto your finger to keep track of your pulse.
+Nail polish may get in the way of the monitors that gently clip onto your child’s finger to keep track of their pulse.

 Clean and appropriate clothing for surgery